PhotoboothProject/photobooth/CONTRIBUTING.md

 ## Committing and pushing changes

-Please make sure to run `yarn build` and `yarn eslint` before you commit your changes.
-Running `yarn eslint:fix` might be able to fix general issues on `*.js` files for you.
+Please make sure to run `npm run build` and `npm run eslint` before you commit your changes.
+Running `npm run eslint:fix` might be able to fix general issues on `*.js` files for you.

 **General Notes**
 - changes to the FAQ need to be done inside the `faq/faq.md`